Getting world history right: real African history

 The purpose of this article, therefore, is to posit in its proper historical perspective, a unique Afri-centric, geo-political linkage analysis of African history.

-At the outset, it must be stated quite equivocally, categorically and emphatically that contrary to the public, callous, xenophobic description/label to describe Haiti and countries in Africa directly resembles and refers only to countries in Europe in the 15th century A.D. ; it certainly neither resembles nor refers to countries in Africa prior to that period.
+At the outset, it must be stated quite equivocally, categorically and emphatically that contrary to the xenophobic description/label to describe Haiti and countries in Africa in derogatory language only directly resembles and refers to countries in Europe in the 15th century A.D.; it certainly neither resembles nor refers to countries in Africa prior to that period.

 In the case of Africa, deceased, erudite, Afri-centric scholar/historian Dr. John Henrik Clarke has specifically pointed out and elucidated the salient historical reality that:

 Civilization did not start in European countries and the rest of the world did not wait in darkness for the Europeans to bring the light….
 Most of the history books in the last five hundred years have been written to glorify Europeans at the expense of other peoples….
 Most Western historians have not been willing to admit that there is an African history to be written about and that this history predates the emergence of Europe by thousands of years.
 It is not possible for the world to have waited in darkness because Europeans themselves were in darkness.
 When the light of culture came for the first time to the people who would later call themselves Europeans, it came from Africa and Middle Eastern Asia.
 It is too often forgotten that, when the Europeans emerged and began to extend themselves into the broader world of Africa and Asia during the fifteenth and sixteenth centuries, they went on to colonize most of mankind.
 Later, they would colonize world scholarship, mainly to show or imply that Europeans were the only creators of what could be called a civilization.
 In order to accomplish this, the Europeans had to forget, or pretend to forget, all they previously knew about Africa.